singlepagestartup/sps-lite/documentation/docs/introduction/installation/index.md

 sidebar_position: 1
 ---

-# Создание проекта
+# Creating project

-## Через интерфейс GitHub
+## Via GitHub Interface

-Для создания проекта вы можете воспользоваться шаблоном [sps-lite](https://github.com/singlepagestartup/sps-lite) через инетфейс GitHub, нажав на кнопку **Use this template** появится несколько вариантов использования: **Create a new repository** и **Open in codespace**.
+For creating project you can use [sps-lite](https://github.com/singlepagestartup/sps-lite) template by GitHub interface.
+Press **Use this template** and select one of variants: **Create a new repository** or **Open in codespace**.

 ![Use this template](./img/use-this-template.png)

-## Через CLI команду
+## Via CLI command

-Вы также можете создать пустой репозиторий и затем скачав репозиторий локально в рут репозитория выполнить несколько CLI команд
+You can also create an empty repository and then download it locally to the root of the repository and execute several CLI commands.

 ```bash
 git remote add upstream https://github.com/singlepagestartup/sps-lite.git